Jacajack/avr-ds18b20/README.md

 This is very basic usage of this library, for more information visit [wiki](https://github.com/Jacajack/avr-dallas1820/wiki).

+Library is very easy to compile, just compile each `.c` file and link all `.o` files together, if you have any problems though, just take look at `makefile`.

 # Sample wiring diagram
 <img src="samplewiring.png" height=400px></img>